Contrasting IDW Media (IDW) and Its Competitors

 |$263.69 million

-IDW Media’s peers have higher revenue and earnings than IDW Media.
-IDW Media is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+IDW Media’s competitors have higher revenue and earnings than IDW Media.
+IDW Media is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-IDW Media has a beta of 0.9, indicating that its share price is 10% less volatile than the S&P 500.
-Comparatively, IDW Media’s peers have a beta of 1.28, indicating that their average share price is 28% more volatile than the S&P 500.
+IDW Media has a beta of 0.9, meaning that its stock price is 10% less volatile than the S&P 500.
+Comparatively, IDW Media’s competitors have a beta of 1.28, meaning that their average stock price is 28% more volatile than the S&P 500.

 Summary

-IDW Media peers beat IDW Media on 9 of the 10 factors compared.
+IDW Media competitors beat IDW Media on 9 of the 10 factors compared.

 IDW Media Company Profile